Skip to main content

 }

-Geometry — Triangle Angle SumThe angle sum property of triangles states that the three interior angles always sum to 180°.
-An equiangular triangle has three 60° angles and must also be equilateral (equiangular ↔ equilateral for triangles).
+Geometry — Triangle Angle SumThe angle sum property of triangles states that the three interior angles always sum to 180° in Euclidean (flat) geometry.
+An equiangular triangle has three 60° angles and must also be equilateral — the "equiangular ↔ equilateral" equivalence is a defining property of triangles, not shared by other polygons.

 Colour by Rule